Your Amazing Immune System

 Cold and Flu Resources: The Immune System and What You Can Do to Stay Healthy.

 By Sarah Piestrup, RN, EAMP, FNP student, Graceland University.

 Your immune system is amazing!
-It can fight off invaders from the outside like viruses or bacteria that get inside you through your skin, mouth or nose.
-It can also fight off internal invaders that when not cleaned up could cause overgrowth, destruction and cancer.
-There is not one simple answer about how to not get sick; it is going to depend on an integrated dance within your body and cells that depend on your overall health and well being.
+It can fight off invaders from the outside, like viruses or bacteria that get inside you through your skin, mouth or nose.
+It can also fight off internal invaders that, when not cleaned up, could cause overgrowth, destruction and cancer.
+There is not one simple answer about how to not get sick; it is going to depend on an integrated dance within your body and cells that is largely dependent on your overall health and well being.
 Even though as of today, November 6th, 2011, the Centers for Disease Control (CDC) reports no flu activity in WA state, other states are affected and many locals in Leavenworth have been falling ill over the last week or two so we had better know what to do to keep our selves well protected (CDC, 2011).

 Obviously, it is important to WASH YOUR HANDS and keep your fingers that just touched the door handle or railing off your mucus membranes (don’t pick your nose or rub your eyes or eat until after you have washed your hands).